Aspose/releases.aspose.com/content/en/tex/java/release-notes/2023/aspose-tex-for-java-23-12-release-notes.md

 ## Aspose.TeX 23.12 for Java has been released!

-The support for external font packaged has been implemented.
+* Support for external font packaged has been implemented.
-The *eTeX*'s `\middle` primitive support has been implemented.
+* Support for the *eTeX*'s `\middle` primitive has been implemented.

 | Key | Summary | Category |
 |---|---|---|